OmarCloud20/CDKTF-Tutorial/README.md

 ## Introduction

-After two years of collaboration between AWS and HashiCorp and on the 9th of August, 2022, AWS announced the general availability of [CDK for Terraform](https://aws.amazon.com/blogs/opensource/announcing-cdk-for-terraform-on-aws/) on AWS.
+After two years of development, on the 1st of August 2022, HashiCorp announced the general availability of [CDK for Terraform](https://www.hashicorp.com/blog/cdk-for-terraform-now-generally-available).
 As the CDKTF framework finally saw the light of day, the news triggered lots excitement among the community.
 The CDKTF framework is a new open-source project that enables developers to use their favorite programming languages to define and provision cloud infrastructure resources on AWS.
 Under the hood, it converts the programming language definitions into Terraform configuration files and uses Terraform to provision the resources.

 **"Learning is no longer a stage of life; it’s a lifelong journey" - Andy Bird**

 It's often said that the best way to learn something new is to do it, and the first milestone in learning is often the hardest.
 However, with the right guidance, you can overcome the challenges and achieve your goals.
 My objective in this article is to guide you through the process of installing, configuring, and deploying your first AWS resource using CDKTF on AWS.
-In addition, I will also show you how to use the Construct Hub documentations to deploy your own AWS resources.
+In addition, I will also show you how to use the documentation on Construct Hub to deploy your own AWS resources.

 The tutorial should be easy to follow and understand for beginners and intermediate users.
 The tutorial is devoted to developers with adequate AWS, Terraform and Python knowledge but who are unsure of how and where to begin their CDKTF learning.